google/go-tpm-tools/RELEASING.md

 replacing `vX.Y.Z` with the actual version number.

-Finally, double check that you've tagged the correct commit, and then push the tags to the `master` branch by running:
+Finally, double check that you've tagged the correct commit, and then push the tags to the `main` branch by running:
 ```
 git push origin "cmd/vX.Y.Z" "launcher/vX.Y.Z"
 ```